 ARTICLE IX – Council

-The Council shall consist of the Chair, Chair-Elect, Vice Chair – Operations, Vice Chair – Technical, Secretary, Treasurer, Program Chair, Membership Chair, Publications Chair, Past Chair and ten elected Councilors.
+The Council shall consist of the Chair, Vice Chair – Operations, Vice Chair – Technical, Secretary, Treasurer, Program Chair, Membership Chair, Publications Chair, Past Chair and ten elected Councilors.
 The Council shall have general supervision of the work of the Section.

 9.2 Vice Chair Operations

 The Vice Chair Operations is elected by the membership and is responsible for overseeing the operations branch of the council including the Programs Chair, Membership Chair and Communications Chair.